sco1/skyportal/README.md

 ```

 #### From GH Release
 The Skyportal [Releases page](https://github.com/sco1/skyportal/releases) contains bundled `*.tar.gz` archives, built in CI, that can be downloaded and extracted directly onto the device.
-Bundles come in two flavors: one pure-python implementation and one compiled `*.mpy` version, which has a decreased overall file size.
+Bundles come in two flavors: one pure-python implementation and a compiled version, where the `skyportal` library has been [compiled to `*.mpy`](https://learn.adafruit.com/welcome-to-circuitpython/library-file-types-and-frozen-libraries#dot-mpy-library-files-3117643) and added to `lib/`.

+### Configuration
-### Secrets
+#### Secrets
 The following secrets are required for functionality:

 ```py